 Shampoo, on the other hand, should be applied only to the top half of the hair, as it is drying by virtue of its role in stripping the hair of grease and dirt.
 Following this rule of thumb will prevent the top (younger) half of your hair from getting greasy, and will protect the bottom (older) half of your hair from unnecessary drying and breakage.

-Over-brushing and brushing your hair too vigorously can cause lasting damage.
-The friction and the pull, pull, pull of repeatedly running a hairbrush through your locks can result in split ends.
+Over-brushing - and brushing your hair too vigorously - can cause lasting damage.
+The friction and pull of repeatedly running a hairbrush through your locks can result in split ends.
 Over-brushing can also make the hair appear greasy as it stimulates the hair follicles to produce oil.

 The best thing to do is to use a wide-toothed comb to minimise the surface impact of each stroke, and to gently run your fingers through your hair before brushing to release any knots.

-Always remember to comb the ends before combing the top as this can help to reduce breakage further (and is also less painful when your hair is particularly knotty!).
+Always remember to comb the ends before combing the top as this can help to reduce breakage further.
+It's also less painful when your hair is particularly knotty.

 Hot water can ruin your hair.
 Ever noticed that you lose a small - or a not too small - amount of hair every time you shower?
 By stimulating the follicles and opening up the individual strands to the heat, you encourage your hair to fall out more readily.
 If you turn down the temperature, you’ll notice that you lose less hair and that your hair looks thicker and more glossy.